Blog >

 Yulia Kostik

 The beginning of the year is my favorite time to do this.
-As a strategist, every January I go down the same rabbit hole: reports, forecasts, trend decks, hot takes.
+As a strategist, every January I explore trend reports, last year conclusions and new year predictions (it's also fun to see how those worked out the following year).

 Most trend reports falls into one of two buckets: